The world’s largest military aviation museum and one of the best aviation museums in the nation is right in our own backyard.

 Why it rates: The North American XB-70 Valkyrie is an odd speed demon.
 This 534,700-pound plane is considered one of the world’s most exotic, drawing interest from around the globe.
 It can fly three times the speed of sound.
 Only two of the XB-70 planes were ever made.
 The second crashed following a mid-air collision in 1965.
 The first one was used for research from Sept.
 21, 1964, until it was flown to the museum Feb.
 4, 1969, where it’s on display today.

 Why it rates: The North American X-15A-2 trained our spacemen.
 Planes in the X-15 flight played a big role in the Mercury, Gemini and Apollo projects.
 The rocket achieved Mach 6.7 and as Barry said, was the aircraft moonwalker Neil Armstrong cut his teeth on.

 AVRO CANADA VZ-9AV AVROCAR

-Why it rates: It's shaped like a flying saucer, which, come on -- what's cooler than that?
+Why it rates: The Avro Canada VZ-9AV Avrocar is shaped like a flying saucer, which, come on — what’s cooler than that?
 The craft was developed as a “supersonic, vertical takeoff and landing fighter-bomber,” but there is no chance the Avrocar will blast anyone to another galaxy.
 It never got more than three feet from the Earth and its top speed was 35 mph.
 Blame Canada for this one.